 It may sound funny to talk about “aging” and “your 20s” in the same paragraph, because wrinkles and other signs of the years going by tend to require just that: the years actually going by.

 Truly, though, we could start a series on how each decade of your life impacts your appearance (and what you can do about it) in your childhood, discussing the importance of applying sunscreen regularly, even if you’re not spending a day playing at the pool or making shell-studded sand castles at the beach.
-Building a foundation of good habits, from eating well to staying hydrated, goes a long way toward lifelong skin and body health, as well as maintaining a youthful appearance.
+As Bay Area plastic surgeons, we can attest that building a foundation of good habits, from eating well to staying hydrated, goes a long way toward lifelong skin and body health, as well as maintaining a youthful appearance.

 Your dreaded teen years, too, impact your face.
 Up to 50 million people suffer from acne in the United States, where something like 80 percent of the population deals with the prom-jeopardizing skin eruptions at some point.
 Problem cases aside, though, your first two decades are generally years of fresh faces featuring youthful fullness.